 What are the biggest rivalries in college basketball history?

-What are the biggest rivalries in college basketball? originally appeared on NBC Sports Chicago
+What are the biggest rivalries in college basketball? originally appeared on NBC Sports Boston

 To be the best, you have to beat the best and Mike Krzyzewski has certainly done that in his 41 years at Duke.
 He’ll have one more chance to go out on top at Cameron Indoor as he ends his regular season career against rival North Carolina on March 5.